 East End, Molokai

 Undiscovered country and natural wonders abound on Molokai’s East End.
 Take a day trip and drive along Kamehameha V Highway with Kamakou, Molokai’s highest mountain at 4,970 feet, to the left and Hawaii’s longest continuous fringing reef (28 miles) in the seas to the right.
-Pass by historic places like St. Joseph’s Church, built in 1876 by Saint Damien, and Kaluaaha Church, built in 1835, Molokai’s first Christian Church.
+Pass by historic places like St. Joseph’s Church, built in 1876 by Saint Damien, and Kaluaaha Church, originally built in 1833, Molokai’s first Christian Church.